upday/upday.github.io/_posts/blog/2016-10-11-model-view-viewmodel.md

 * The *ViewModel* - exposes streams of data relevant to the View
 * The *DataModel* - abstracts the data source.
 The ViewModel works with the DataModel to get and save the data.

-At a first glance, MVVM seems very similar to the Model-View-Presenter pattern, because both of them do a great job in abstracting the view's state and behavior.
+At a first glance, MVVM seems very similar to the <a href="https://upday.github.io/blog/model-view-presenter/">Model-View-Presenter pattern</a>, because both of them do a great job in abstracting the view's state and behavior.
 The Presentation Model abstracts a View independent from a specific user-interface platform, whereas the MVVM pattern was created to simplify the **event driven** programming of user interfaces.

 If the MVP pattern meant that the Presenter was telling the View directly what to display, in MVVM, **ViewModel exposes streams of events** to which the Views can bind to.
 Like this, the ViewModel does not need to hold a reference to the View anymore, like the Presenter is.
 This also means that all the interfaces that the MVP pattern requires, are now dropped.